substratusai/kubeai/README.md

-# KubeAI: Private Open AI on Kubernetes
+# KubeAI: Private Open Source AI on Kubernetes

 The simple AI platform that runs on Kubernetes.